tylerwill3000/Tetris/README.md

-The Tetris we all know in love built in Java using Swing!
+The Tetris we all know and love built in Java using Swing!

 ![game screenshot](screenshots/tetris.png)

 # Features
-- 10 levels, each sporting a classic retro video game soundtrack
+- Campaign mode which provides 10 levels of play, each sporting a classic retro video game soundtrack
-- A local leaderboard to track your scores overtime
+- Local leaderboard to track your scores overtime
-- 3 difficulty settings to control block speed and points earned
-- Support for holding blocks
 - Time-attack mode which restricts the amount of time allowed for each level
+- Free play mode which allows the player to continue play until they game over
-- Toggleable special blocks which provide a point bonus per lines cleared
+- A variety of special blocks which, when enabled, provide a point bonus for each line cleared
-- 'Ghost Square' outline showing where the block would be placed if insta-dropped

 # Building / Running
 Run `gradlew jar` from the root of this project to build an executable JAR file at **build/libs/Tetris.jar**